 Kent is known as the ‘Garden of England’ and with good reason.
 Winding lanes pass through lush farmland, ancient woodland and picture-postcard villages.
-If you appreciate the health and well-being the natural world brings then you will love living in Kent.
-It’s a paradise for walkers, ramblers and cyclists and a quiet pub lunch is never far away.
+If you appreciate health and wellbeing from nature then you will love living in Kent.
+It’s a paradise for walkers, ramblers and cyclists, and a quiet pub lunch is never far away.

 The Kent coastline is long and varied.
 Towns like Margate and Folkestone are buzzing with creative energy.
 The Turner Contemporary gallery in Margate hosted the Turner Prize in 2020.
 Independent galleries and shops are springing up all the time as new people and ideas flood into town.

 Picturesque Whitstable, just 7 miles from Canterbury, is famous for seafood and has several excellent restaurants.
-You’ll see fishing boats unloading their catch in the harbour and can sample the famous Native oysters.
+You’ll see fishing boats unloading their catch in the harbour, and you can sample the famous Native oysters.
 Fish and chips on the beach while the sun goes down is a favourite local pastime.

 In summer the clean sandy beaches and quiet bays dotted along the coast are perfect for relaxed days in the sun.
 Or if you prefer a bit more activity then sailing, kitesurfing, windsurfing and paddle-boarding are all on offer.